 12.1.7.
 A list of categories of personal information that we have disclosed for a business purpose, along with the category of any other company we shared it with.

-Please note, you are entitled to ask us to provide you with this information up to two times in a rolling twelve-month period.
-When you make this request, the information provided may be limited to the personal information we collected about you in the previous 12 months.
+You are entitled to request your data from us up to two times in a rolling 12-month period.
+When you make this request, the information provided may be limited to the data we have collected about you in the previous 12 months.

 Requests You Can Make About Your Information

 Right to know.
-You have the right to request us to tell you what information we gather, use, share, or sell about you, or in some cases your household.
-You can request these details by emailing email@example.com or by using this form https://www.notarize.com/privacyrequest We will ask you to verify your request by logging into your account and electronically signing a document.
+You have the right to request what information we gather, use, share, or sell about you, or in some cases your household.
+You can request these details by emailing firstname.lastname@example.org.
+We will ask you to verify your request by logging into your account and electronically signing a document.

 Right to Delete.
 You have a right to ask us to delete your information.
 In some cases, we may not be able to do so because of contractual or legal requirements.
-You can ask us to delete your information by emailing firstname.lastname@example.org or using this form: https://www.notarize.com/privacyrequest We will ask you to verify your request by logging into your account and electronically signing a document.
+You can ask us to delete your information by emailing email@example.com.
+We will ask you to verify your request by logging into your account and electronically signing a document.